-- 1. A large crowd had come This was the time of the Passover (the celebration of Israel's release from Egypt) so the city grew from about 100,000 to possibly a million people.
-Christ's blood was on the door post (Israel's departure from Egypt) to save the firstborn (Colossians 1:15) represented the firstborn Son of God who will shed His blood for the world in fulfillment of God's promise to Abram in Genesis 12:3. - a) There were three different groups in the crowd that day: (1) the Passover visitors from outside Judea (John 12:12, 18); (2) the local people who had witnessed the raising of Lazarus (John 12:17); and (3) the religious leaders who were greatly concerned about what Jesus might do at the feast (John 12:19).
+- 1. A large crowd who had come This was the time of the Passover (the celebration of Israel's release from Egypt), so the city grew from about 100,000 to possibly a million people.
+Christ, the blood on the door post (Israel's departure from Egypt) to save the firstborn (Colossians 1:15), is the firstborn Son of God who will shed His blood for the world in fulfillment of God's promise to Abram in Genesis 12:3. - a) There were three different groups in the crowd that day: (1) the Passover visitors from outside Judea (John 12:12, 18); (2) the local people who had witnessed the raising of Lazarus (John 12:17); and (3) the religious leaders who were greatly concerned about what Jesus might do at the feast (John 12:19).
 At each of the different feasts, the people were in keen expectation, wondering if Jesus would be there and what He would do.
 It looked as though Jesus was actually seeking to incite a revolution and establish Himself as King, but that was not what He had in mind.1 - b) Jesus' popularity soared after raising Lazarus from the dead.
-What is interesting is that Christ says He is the resurrection; Christ resurrected Lazarus on the way to His own resurrection where He raises Himself (John 10:18). - 2.
-Heard The crowd was once and for all committed determinatively to pay attention with a full understanding of who Jesus is and witnessed His entrance into Jerusalem. - a) Jesus said that His works speak of His abiding relationship with the Father (John 14:8-12).
-The crowds loved Him for His works.
+Interestingly, Christ says He is the resurrection, resurrected Lazarus on the way to His own resurrection, where He raises Himself (John 10:18). - 2.
+Heard The crowd was once and for all committed determinatively to pay attention with a full understanding of what Jesus had done and witness His entrance into Jerusalem. - a) Jesus said that His works speak of His abiding relationship with the Father (John 14:8-12).
+The crowds love Him for His works.
 There were so many works that even those who did not live in Jerusalem (those coming to the Passover) had heard about Him. - 3.
-Jesus was coming into Jerusalem Jesus Christ had decisively decided to make Himself enter into Jerusalem (Luke 9:22) in fulfillment of scripture.
-It was the right time and the last time He would enter in this manner. - a) The news of the great miraculous sign-Lazarus raised from the dead-spread through the city, and other groups surged out to meet Him.
+Jesus was coming into Jerusalem Jesus Christ had decisively decided (Lev.
+16:9-10; Romans 3:25; 1 John 2:2) to make Himself enter into Jerusalem (Luke 9:22) in fulfillment of scripture.
+It was the right time (Gal.
+4:4) and the last time He would enter in this manner. - a) The news of the great miraculous sign-Lazarus raised from the dead-spread through the city, and other groups surged out to meet Him.
 It was a day of great popular acclaim, but sadly the people had little spiritual perception.2 - b) The name Jerusalem means "city of peace" or "foundation of peace"; and the people were hoping that Jesus would bring them the peace that they needed.
 However, He wept because He saw what lay ahead of the nation-war, suffering, destruction, and a scattered people.
 At His birth, the angels announced "peace on earth" (Luke 2:13-14); but in His ministry Jesus announced "war on earth" (Luke 12:51ff).
-It is significant that the crowds shouted "peace in heaven" (Luke 19:38), because that is the only place where there is peace today!3
+It is significant that the crowds shouted "peace in heaven" (Luke 19:38), because that is the only place where there is peace today! - 4.
+Took the branches of the palm trees The people actively, on their own initiative, were determined to do whatever was necessary to welcome Jesus into Jerusalem.